 Margaret Rice and her five young children were on The Titanic when it sank.
 They all died.
 Only the body of Mrs Rice was recovered for burial.
-She was thirty nine years old as she stood on the Pier in Queenstown on Thursday 11th April 1912.
+She was thirty nine years old and a widow as she stood on the Pier in Queenstown on Thursday 11th April 1912.

 With her were her five sons; Albert who was ten, George eight, Eric seven, Arthur four and Eugene who was two and a half years old.
 Of the 2,223 People on Board only 706 Survived.

-Irish immigrants at Scotts Quay, Queenstown in Ireland
+Irish immigrants at Queenstown in Ireland

 They waited on Scotts Quay along with over one hundred other Irish immigrants to board the two small boats, PS Ireland and PS America that would take them out to the ship.
 Margaret Rice had paid the White Star Line for 3rd class tickets for herself and her five young sons.
 Margaret and her children were on their way to Spokane in Washington, America.

 They had been in Ireland for nearly two years and were now ready to board the Titanic for their trip home.
 Neither Margaret nor any of the other Irish passengers had any idea what was to happen to them only a few days later when the Titanic hit an iceberg at 11.40 pm on Sunday night 14th April.
 The White Star Line had built the luxury liner with all the new and up to date safety regulations in place.

 But only a few hours later at 2.20 am on Monday morning 15th April 1912 the Titanic sank to the bottom of the Atlantic Ocean.
 Only forty four of the passengers who boarded the ship at Queenstown would survive the journey.
 Margaret and her five young sons would also die that terrible night.

-William and Margaret Rice get Married in Ireland
+Margaret Rice Got Married in Ireland

 Margaret Rice was not the typical Irish immigrant that waited on the quay that day.
 Margaret Norton was born in Athlone, Co Westmeath in Ireland on the 6th October 1872.
 As a young child she had taken the trip across the Atlantic Ocean with her family and they had settled in Canada.
 It was here that she met and fell in love with William Rice

 Moving to Ireland

 When she was nineteen they moved to Margaret’s old town of Athlone, Co Westmeath in Ireland.
 They got married there and had a son.
 They settled into life in Ireland until the sudden death of their baby left them heartbroken.
 The Young Child had Choked on his Pacifier.

 William and Margaret decided that they would move back to Montreal in Canada.
 There William Rice got a job with the Grand Trunk Railway as a shipping clerk.
 By 1909 William and Margaret had four young sons when they decided to move to Spokane, Washington in America.
 Their fifth son Eugene was born in October of that year.

 William was now working as a machinist for the Great Northern Railway.
 But in 1910 William Rice was dead after an accident at work.
 He was buried at Fairmount Cemetery in Spokane.
 The plot cost Margaret five dollars.

 A Widow with Five Young Sons

 She received compensation for the death of her husband of three hundred dollars from an insurance policy from Great Northern Railway.
 With this money she bought a house in Spokane and a headstone for Williams’s grave.
 She had her husband’s body in Fairmount Cemetery re-buried on 15thApril 1910 to a more expensive plot at the cemetery.

 As she stood there at her husband’s new grave she could have no idea that this very same day two years later she and her five children would also all be dead.
 Margaret was now a widow with five young children

 The grieving Margaret was left alone with her sons in Washington so decided to move back to Athlone with her children for a while after the second funeral of William.
 The family lived in Castle Street in Athlone in rented rooms.
 Eventually at the beginning of 1912 Margaret decided it was time to go home to Spokane, Washington with the children.

 She was able to buy the 3rd class tickets for the Titanic in her hometown of Athlone.
 They cost her twenty nine pounds, two shillings and sixpence for the whole family.